mikepray/ssg/README.md

 better main menu viz of vessels and their tradeable resources

-station attraction and promotion (calculated from a value in modules)
+station attraction and promotion (calculated from a value in modules) (needs testing)

+sequential problem narratives, or tree-based ones. conditional narratives

 faction goals (ex, 50 credits/day or total vessels docked or something)